Mysvac/cpp-jsonlib/docs/zh/Json/is_bol.md

 constexpr bool is_bol() const noexcept;
 ```

-Checks if the internal data is of type `Bool`.
+Checks if the internal data is of type `Bol`.

 **Returns**:
 `true` if the data is boolean, `false` otherwise